dam-grassman/blog/_posts/2021-06-27-Do-Calculus.markdown

 The game setting is pretty simple : you're given the choice of three doors, behind one of them is a<i>Cadillac</i>, behind the others two, goats.
 If you open the right door, you go home in a brand new car, otherwise you go home with a goat.
 <ul>
   <li>Your start by picking a door, with a probability 1/3 of winning the car.</li>
   <li>Instead of opening the door you picked, Monty, who by the way knows what's behind each doors, opens one of the two other doors.
-Big suprise, here is a goat. </i></li>
+Big suprise, here is a goat.</li>
-  <li>Then, Monty says to you "Do you want to keep your original pick or do you want to switch doors ?" </i></li>
+  <li>Then, Monty says to you "Do you want to keep your original pick or do you want to switch doors ?"</li>
 </ul>

 <b>Question</b> : Is it to your advantage to change your choice?<br>